 But Bates stresses NSPs wouldn't have worked alone, it was their implementation alongside peer-based responses that curbed an Australian HIV epidemic.
 Now she's concerned that some of these gains could be lost.
 Recently, it's been announced that at of the end of June, due to restructuring, funding will be cut to the Australian Injecting and Illicit Drug Users League (AIVL).

-Vumbaca is now president of the newly formed Harm Reduction Australia, an independent organisation bringing together some of the nation's most prominent drug experts.
-They're calling for a return to Australia's harm minimisation strategies of the past, which recent governments have lost sight of.
+Vumbaca is now president of the newly formed Harm Reduction Australia, an independent organization bringing together some of the nation's most prominent drug experts.
+They're calling for a return to Australia's harm minimization strategies of the past, which recent governments have lost sight of.

 Now Dr. Wodak is advocating for the introduction of pill testing at festivals, as well as a move away from heavy policing.
 However last week, NSW deputy premier Tony Grant said the program would not be introduced.
 Wodak reiterated that testing detects dangerous substances in an unregulated market and therefore saves lives.